adamchainz/django-mysql/docs/model_fields.rst

 Set Fields
 ----------

-Two fields that store sets of a base type in comma-separated strings - big brothers of django's :class:`~django.db.models.CommaSeparatedIntegerField`.
+Two fields that store sets of a base field in comma-separated strings - big brothers of django's :class:`~django.db.models.CommaSeparatedIntegerField`.
 There are two versions: ``SetCharField`` which is based on ``CharField``, appropriate for storing sets with a small maximum size, and ``SetTextField``